(This is an updated version of a blog originally published in 2020)

 Grist’s mantra is “Don’t freak out.
 Figure it out.”
 Grist has adjusted well to the COVID-19 pandemic by staying up to date with climate news during this unprecedented time.
 It knows that climate action is urgent but also understands that doom-and-gloom headlines don’t always tell the whole story.

 Nature offers readers around the world peer-reviewed research in science and technology.
-Nature serves scientists and the public with quick dissemination of authoritative news, results, and trends affecting science.
+The site and its journals serve scientists and the public with quick dissemination of authoritative news, results, and trends affecting science.

 ScienceDaily is a reliable source of research news featuring the latest content from research organizations, scientific journals, and leading universities.